 “They’re renting cars, buying hotel rooms, food, renting equipment, there’s a multiplier effect for every dollar they spend, trying to pump up the revenue-generating gauge” Said George.
 Because Connecticut is not quite NYC or Boston, there is more CT needs to do to attract successful businesses or turn those businesses into successes, and this tax incentive program seems to be doing just.
 Already, existing companies like WWE and ESPN have re-affirmed their commitment to Connecticut and new companies like ITV America and Wheelhouse Studios have relocated here.

 Yale University dedicated a program to film and media studies.
 This, of course, is also in Connecticut.
 Most recently, a student of this program was featured in an article for expressing the power of family photos in a black history month film series.

 Also, don’t forget to check on the course below, which offers an entire unit about CT-based career opportunities.

 DMCT Micro Credentials

 If you are unsure of how your skills connect to Connecticut’s growing Digital Media industry, I encourage you to enroll in DMCT’s first micro-credential course, The Emerging Practitioner.
-I am a graduate of the program and learned a bunch of things to assist my transition from University to Career in CT and beyond!
+I am a graduate of the program and learned many things to assist my transition from University to a Career in CT and beyond!